raul23/nlp/README.rst

      English or non-English.
    - However, compared to the first method, the second method takes longer to process when performing binary classification: more than 10 times longer.
-   - If ``pycountry`` is not found, then only binary classification will be done (i.e. detect if a given text is English or non-English).

-`:information_source:` ``pycountry``

-  `pycountry <https://pypi.org/project/pycountry/>` is optional.
+   - `pycountry <https://pypi.org/project/pycountry/>`_ is optional.
 It is used for converting the country code returned by ``nltk.classify.textcat`` into the country full name.
 If ``pycountry`` is not found, then only binary classification will be done (i.e. detect if a given text is English or non-English).

      To install it: ``pip install pycountry``

 `:star:` The script can be found at `detect_lang.py <./scripts/detect_lang.py>`_.